elbakerino/react-simple-gestures/README.md

             }
         })

-        // don't forget to clean them up on unmount: return () => {
+        // don't forget to unsubscribe them on unmount: return () => {
             unsubStart()
             unsubMove()